Ministry of Agriculture

 - Note that important viruses such as Arabis mosaic virus, Grapevine fanleaf virus and the viruses causing grapevine leafroll disease have been removed from the federal quarantine pests list.
 Although CFIA-approved foreign certification programs are supposed to produce plants free of these viruses, their removal means that foreign nurseries approved to ship grapevines into Canada no longer have to prove their vines are free of these viruses.
 Grapevines infected with these viruses have been imported since this de-regulation.
 It is recommended that growers importing vines request that they be tested for these viruses in the country of origin.
 These viruses cause serious economic diseases.

-Removal of viruses from plant material is possible, but requires heat treatment of the vines to “kill” the virus.
+Elimination of viruses from grapevines is possible, but requires a combination of heat therapy and micro-shoot tip tissue culture.
 This process is both expensive and time consuming, as it must be verified that the virus was successfully removed.
 Such vines then become the foundation for propagation programs designed to produce “clean” vines for industry.
-Vines that are to be subjected to heat treatment should be chosen carefully, so that only the very best varieties or clones are selected.
+Vines that are to be subjected to virus elimination should be chosen carefully, so that only the very best varieties or clones are selected.
 The CFIA Laboratory at Sidney, British Columbia (Centre for Plant Health) provides testing, virus indexing and therapy for viruses of grapevines, tree fruits and other crops.
-These tested mother plants may then be placed in a Nuclear collection (repository) at the Sidney Lab or become mother plants for growers or nurseries.
+These tested mother plants may then be placed in a Generation 1 (Nuclear) collection (repository) at the Sidney Lab or become mother plants for growers or nurseries.
 Propagative material from these mother plants may be used to produce other plants for certification under the Canadian Export Certification Program for the eventual establishment of healthy vineyards.

 A national grapevine virus survey in 1994-1995 found vines infected with Arabis mosaic virus, Grapevine fanleaf virus and Grapevine leafroll-associated viruses 1 and 3 in both Ontario and British Columbia.
 Leafroll 3 was the most commonly found virus, but the other viruses were present at very low levels in British Columbia.
 For example, out of 1485 B.C. samples, only 1 positive was found for fanleaf virus, and only 5 positives for arabis mosaic.
 Although the survey was not detailed enough to determine incidence, the low number of positives is an encouraging indication that B.C. remains largely free of these damaging viruses, and it is worth-while to continue to prevent introduction through careful screening of nursery stock.
 However, additional grapevines infected with these viruses have been imported since 1995.